Written by Silvana Lucido-BalestrieriUpdated on July 9, 2026

 What Is PABX?

-This technology ensures smooth internal communication and facilitates connection to the public phone network.
+This technology ensures smooth internal communication and facilitates connection to the public switched telephone network (PSTN).
 PABX is an essential tool in every large modern business.

 These systems can handle high volumes of callers, so they are very useful to customer service departments and other business areas that receive lots of inbound calls.